paulipa/sico-wiki/community/partner-corporations.md

 - ESS Fleets
 - Recruitment Info: [FXIN Wiki](https://wiki.fatalix.com/en/apply)
 - In-Game Channel: FXIN Public
-## [Dark Venture Corporation [DKVC]](/community/coalition-corporations/dkvc)
-Dark Venture is a wormhole corporation designed to show newer players how to utilize wormholes to explore all areas of EVE and gain access to resources from all corners of the EVE universe.
-DVC provides opportunities for all levels of wormhole life: from incredible isk opportunities to intense combat action.
-Take part in all that wormholes have to offer.
-- Location: Wormholes
-- Timezone: Global
-- PVP in all capacity's excluding sov warfare
-- Teaching wormhole survival techniques
-- Contact:
-## [Ground Zero [GRNDZ]](/community/coalition-corporations/grndz)
-We are a fast growing former high sec corporation moving into Wormhole life.
-We have our own structures, regular boosted mining fleets, Teamspeak, Discord, Ore BuyBack and SRP set ups with access to many Blueprint Copies.
-Looking for WH pilots and PvP pilots for roams and to protect our WH.
-- Location: Wormholes
-- Timezone: US
-- Wormhole / Mining / Manufacturing
-- Small -  Medium PvP roams
-- Contact: Zaldera / Retributian / SkullCrusher2107 Smith
 ## [COMBAT PATROL [W-CP]](/community/coalition-corporations/wcp)
 Combat Patrol is a wormhole corporation which provides its citizens with excellent opportunities for PVP, PVE, and Industry (C2 HS+C3 statics).
 Our mission is to develop into one of the most fun and powerful corporations in Eve Online while continuing to uphold our core values of justice, freedom, and loyalty.
 We are building an organization on a grand scale that supports prosocial behavior, diverse playstyles, and content across all time zones.
 - Location: Wormholes